skranz/gha_repbox_test/README.md

-# Repbox via Github Actions
+# Repbox Test via Github Actions

-A first internal example.
+A test to check changes in repbox packages.
+Try to perform a simple repbox analysis.
+Downloads current package versions directly from Github.